-One great example of what I’m saying in this paragraph, and what I said in the previous one is the Wellcome Collection, a free museum, and library.
-They say that through it they “create opportunities for people to think deeply about the connections between science, medicine, life and art” in their about page.
+One great example of what I’m saying in this paragraph, and what I said in the previous one is the Wellcome Collection, a free museum, and library that gives three types of licenses for reuse (PD, CC-BY and CC-BY-NC).
+They say that through the Wellcome Collection they “create opportunities for people to think deeply about the connections between science, medicine, life and art” in their about page.

-Curating horror art systematically has a big potential of paying off, but the truth is that, like everything of value, it takes time and effort.
+Curating horror art systematically (both the free to reuse art and the copyright-locked) has a big potential of paying off, but the truth is that, like everything of value, it takes time and effort.

 If you jealously value horror I propose you to get acquainted with most horror series in general, and with the reusable ones in particular.
 Especially if you craft and you think you may make use of any of the pieces of media that have reuse rights.

-Curating good photos of horror art pieces to reuse in any way is like a game of chance.
+Curating good, royalty-free photos, digital pieces or scans of horror art pieces to reuse in any way is a game of chance.
 But at the same time, nothing is left to chance.
 It’s a race to find and use first any of the pieces.

 Maybe the average person using things that are practically in the public domain doesn’t care about others using the asset too.
 That’s why I used the word jealous, three paragraphs above.